+(1) Distribute a weekly schedule to all committee members providing a detailed list of hearings and work sessions that have been scheduled for the following week;

+(2) Post the weekly schedule outside the committee room and arrange for its posting at any other locations designated by the Legislature;

+(3) Notify the sponsors of legislation of the date and time of the public hearing.
+Whenever possible, this notice must be at least 2 days in advance of the hearing; and

+(4) Provide timely notice to the sponsors of the date and time of work session(s) on the legislation.

+E. For the purposes of Joint Rule 305(5), it is the responsibility of the chairs to communicate with the sponsor of a concept draft bill regarding when it will be scheduled for a public hearing and submission of the sponsor's amendment.
+The purpose of this communication is to ensure that the work required to submit the sponsor's concept draft amendment does not unreasonably interfere with the committee schedule or the workload of committee staff.
+Pursuant to Joint Rule 305(6) a concept draft bill is automatically withdrawn if the sponsor's amendment is not submitted to the committee within 3 business days of the scheduled hearing.

+Model Committee Rules of Procedure (updated 1/16/25) 132nd Maine Legislature Page 3 of 8

-- (1) Distribute a weekly schedule to all committee members providing a detailed list of hearings and work sessions that have been scheduled for the following week; - (2) Post the weekly schedule outside the committee room and arrange for its posting at any other locations designated by the Legislature; - (3) Notify the sponsors of legislation of the date and time of the public hearing.
-Whenever possible, this notice must be at least 2 days in advance of the hearing; and - (4) Provide timely notice to the sponsors of the date and time of work session(s) on the legislation. - E. The committee shall provide reasonable access for persons with disabilities at its meetings and allow adequate time for participation by persons with disabilities. - F. Pursuant to Joint Rule 305 and Maine's freedom of access laws (Maine Revised Statutes, Title 1, chapter 13, subchapter 1), the committee may not hold a hearing or conduct a work session for which notice has not been posted. - 5.
-Questions of order.
+F. The committee shall provide reasonable access for persons with disabilities at its meetings and allow adequate time for participation by persons with disabilities.

+H. Pursuant to Joint Rule 305 and Maine's freedom of access laws (Maine Revised Statutes, Title 1, chapter 13, subchapter 1), the committee may not hold a hearing or conduct a work session for which notice has not been posted.

+5. Questions of order.
 Pursuant to Joint Rule 304, the presiding chair shall decide all questions of order, subject to appeal to the committee.
 The chair's ruling stands unless overruled by a majority of the committee members present and voting.